Stalk virus removal guide

 How to avoid installation of malware?

-We do not recommend to trust emails that are received from suspicious, unknown addresses.
+Do not trust emails that are received from suspicious, unknown addresses.
 If they contain attachments or web links, they should not be opened, otherwise they might lead to installation of malware.
-All programs and files should be downloaded from official websites, none of the other tools can be trusted.
-Quite often cyber criminals use them to distribute malicious programs.
-Installed programs must be updated properly, it is important to do it using tools or functions that are provided by official developers and not some third party tools.
+All programs and files should be downloaded from official websites.
+No other tools can be trusted (cyber criminals use them to distribute malicious programs).
+Installed programs must be updated properly using tools or functions provided by official developers (and not third party tools).
 If software is not free, it should not be activated using unofficial, 'cracking' tools.
-Tools of this type can be used to spread malware, besides, they are not legal.
-One more way to keep systems safe from malicious programs is to scan them for viruses regularly.
-It should be done using reputable anti-virus or anti-spyware software.
+These can be used to proliferate malware and are illegal.
+Keep systems safe from malicious programs by scanning them for viruses regularly using reputable anti-virus or anti-spyware software.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 How to remove malware manually?